 3. Initial PNR generation.
 A carrier’s operator or authorized travel agent logs into the CRS/GDS to build a PNR file with five mandatory elements (to be discussed later in the section about PNR data).

-4. Booking reference assignment.
+4. Booking reference or PNR code assignment.
 The system generates a booking reference — a unique alphabetic or alphanumeric code assigned to the PNR file.
 It serves as a digital address of the document in the airline’s database.

 5. Booking confirmation.
-The travel retailer sends an e-mail with the booking reference to the passenger as a reservation confirmation.
-The ticket will be issued only after the passenger pays the fare.
+The travel retailer sends an e-mail with the PNR code (booking reference) to the passenger as a reservation confirmation.
+The airline ticket will be issued only after the passenger pays the fare.

 6. Updates and addition of new details.
 If required, the agent or operator adds new data elements or makes changes to the record.
 Generally, the PNR is updated every time the reservation information is altered.